pyeventsourcing/eventsourcing/docs/topics/domain.rst

     through the root.
 Allow external objects to hold references to the root only."*

-An aggregate is a cluster of 'entities' and 'value objects'.
-An entity is an object with a fixed unique identity and other attributes that may vary.
-A value object does not vary, and does not necessarily have a unique identity.
+That is to say, an 'aggregate' is a cluster of 'entities' and 'value objects'.
+An 'entity' is an object with a fixed unique identity and other attributes that may vary.
+A 'value object' does not vary, nor does it necessarily have a unique identity.
 This basic notion of a cluster of software objects is understandable as straightforward `object-oriented programming
 <https://en.wikipedia.org/wiki/Object-oriented_programming>`_.

 An aggregate has a 'root'.
-The root of an aggregate is an entity.
+The 'root' of an aggregate is an entity.
 This entity is known as the 'root entity' or the 'aggregate root'.
 Entities have IDs and the ID of the root entity is used to uniquely identify the cluster of objects in a domain model.
-Access to the cluster of objects is made through the root entity.
+Access to the cluster of objects is made through the root entity, which means that the root entity will have those methods that are required to interact with the aggregate.

 Changes to the cluster of objects are made using 'command methods' defined on the root entity, and the state of the cluster of objects is obtained by using